OpenCS-ontology/information-extractor/README.md

 # Information extractor

 This component, for a given research article, extracts various structured information such as figures, labels, formulas, sections and bibliographies using the `GROBID` Docker container.
 It takes articles' PDFs and Turtle files as input and returns new Turtle files enriched with the extracted information.
-It should be run as a Docker container (we recommend usage of [Docker Desktop](https://www.docker.com/products/docker-desktop/)).
+It should be run as a Docker container.

 ## Authors